 Two years ago, it came to light that some of our executives accepted cash and gifts from individuals from outside the Company.
 As a result, the Group's business activities suffered major damage in terms of trust from our customers and society-on which we rely more than anything.
 To regain the trust we forfeited, we must aim for a rebirth as a company that our customers, and all of society, deem necessary.
 To that end, in June 2020, we shifted our corporate structure to a company with a nominating committee, etc. Under this new business management structure, which incorporates outside, objective standpoints, we have been pouring all of our energies into a whole host of reforms to prevent a recurrence.
-In March this year, reflecting on our mistakes over this incident, we formulated a new management philosophy as our guidelines that will form the foundation of what we aspire to become and how we should behave.
-Furthermore, in order to respond appropriately to the rapidly changing business environment, characterized by a harsh management situation and trends such as decarbonization
+In March this year, reflecting on our mistakes over this incident, we formulated a new management d Foundation to Support Value Creation philosophy as our guidelines that will form the foundation of what we aspire to become and how we should behave.